doveletter/.github/README.md

 For the lifetime plan, it may take up to 12 hours to receive your invitation to Dove Letter, along with a thank you message 💌.

+If your team plans to subscribe to the business plan, you can inquire (custom prices depending on your team size) about the details by emailing `skydoves2@gmail.com`.

 ## Acknowledgement 💙

 ![ack](https://github.com/user-attachments/assets/c123c572-0549-4c9a-bb39-6cb6dede385c)